matt-sutt/secure-chat-application/README.md

 ## Use of AI

 We made a strong effort to avoid the use of AI throughout the project.
 We did, however, use AI to assist us in the creation of testing files used to verify the functionality and debugging.

-# If you need to contact us or have any questions please reach out to us
-Sebastian - a1884670@adelaide.edu.au, discord: sebalicious_
-Bing - a1919471@adelaide.edu.au, discord: libingze_
-Matt - a1851773@adelaide.edu.au, discord: matton1234
-Lachlan - a1892502@adelaide.edu.au, discord: loxfart
-Jerry - a1847160@adelaide.edu.au, discord: whatarat03